CONTACT US / FAQ

 In addition to Travel Insurance, you’ll need to join the Japanese National Health Insurance program, which is compulsory for all adult residents of Japan.
 You’ll enter this after arriving in Japan – at the same time as you register your address at the local city office, which we give you assistance with.

 That being said, there are different aspects/roles within each position and as time goes by you’ll learn new aspects of your job and be given more responsibilities.
+Whatever your job appears to be like after week 2 isn’t what it’ll be like the whole season – as the season progresses you’ll learn and take on different tasks within the same job.

 Resort work is shift-work, so the days of the week won’t mean much!